khulnasoft-lab/design.khulnasoft.com/contents/components/drawer.md

 #### Opening

 Like [modals](/components/modals), drawers should never take the user by surprise when they open.
-Let a user’s action, such as using a button, a link or selecting an option, trigger the drawer.
+Let a user’s action, such as using a button, a link, or selecting an option, trigger the drawer.

 #### Closing

-- The primary way to close the drawer is by using the close icon in the header.
+* The primary way to close the drawer is by using the close icon in the header.
 All drawers should have this action.
-- The second way to close the drawer is by using the <kbd>esc</kbd> key.
+* The second way to close the drawer is by using the <kbd>esc</kbd> key.
 This is primarily meant to help with accessibility.

 #### Scrolling